obsproject/obs-studio/CONTRIBUTING.md

 ## License

-Files in `engine/` are licensed under the GPL v2 or later, same as upstream OBS Studio, because they link `libobs`.
+Files in `engine/` are licensed under the GPL v2 or later, same as the upstream broadcasting source, because they link the upstream engine.

-The Plus app (separate repository) does **not** link `libobs` — it communicates with `plus-host` over IPC — and is therefore not subject to GPL.
+The Mosaic app (separate repository) does **not** link the upstream engine — it communicates with `mosaic-host` over IPC — and is therefore not subject to GPL.
 That separation is load-bearing.
 Keep it that way.

 ---